19 June, 2021

 Project developers or project directors focused on sustainable energy oversee the development and construction of new energy infrastructure.
 They may be involved in coordinating different stakeholders and ensuring that new development projects follow best practices as well as local, state and federal policies.
 They can also be involved in creating financial and energy generation models, reporting to regulatory agencies and interfacing with engineering and construction teams to resolve issues.

 The expertise required for this career path broadly covers project management, supply chain and logistics, finance, communication, quantitative analysis, business process improvement and more.
 There are also a variety of technical project management roles within this field — these roles require an understanding of the technology driving sustainable energy as well as how to lead engineering teams in addition to traditional project management skills.
-According to Burning Glass, a platform that aggregates job posting data, the following skill categories are in highest demand for project management professionals working in the utilities sector:
+According to Burning Glass, the following skill categories are in highest demand for project management professionals working in the utilities sector:

 - Budget Management